Scotty: (barging in) Who fired tha—?!

 Not to be confused with Vehicular Sabotage.

-- Star Trek VI: The Undiscovered Country: Starfleet orders the Enterprise to return to Spacedock, but Chancellor Gorkon's assassins and evidence of their crime are still somewhere on board.
+- Star Trek VI: The Undiscovered Country: In the aftermath of Klingon Chancellor Gorkon's assassination while traveling under escort by the Enterprise, Starfleet Command orders the Enterprise to return to Spacedock, but the assassins and evidence of their crime are still somewhere on board.
 To keep the culprits from escaping or cleanly destroying evidence, the crew keep coming up with reasons not to return, at one point telling Starfleet Command that the Enterprise's warp drive is malfunctioning.

 - In the first Transformers movie, Bumblebee (who is the car) fakes engines problems to try and bring Sam and Mikaela together.